NCCS Executive Staff

 Shelley Fuld Nasso

-As Chief Executive Officer, Shelley has responsibility for managing all facets of NCCS, including planning and executing the public policy activities of the organization at a time of rapid and fundamental health care system change.
-Shelley joined NCCS in December 2012 as a consultant and in March 2013 as Senior Director of Policy before her appointment as CEO in October 2013.
+As Chief Executive Officer, Shelley leads the the public policy activities of NCCS at a time of rapid and fundamental health care system change.
+Shelley joined NCCS in December 2012 and was named CEO in October 2013.

 Prior to joining NCCS, Shelley served in leadership roles at Susan G. Komen, where she leveraged Komen’s grassroots network in Washington, D.C., and in state capitals.
 There she built relationships with policymakers and partner organizations and led a team of staff and volunteer leaders to influence state budgets and legislation.
 Under her leadership, Komen successfully secured $80 million in state funding for cancer screening and treatment for uninsured and under-insured women.
 She and her team also expanded the Komen grassroots advocacy program from a pilot of seven affiliates to more than 100 affiliates across the country engaged in federal and state advocacy efforts.
 Shelley has also served as Director of Community Philanthropy at The Dallas Foundation and held management positions at communications and technology enterprises.
 She is a graduate of Rice University and holds a Master of Public Policy from the Harvard Kennedy School.

-Shelley’s commitment to the work of NCCS is strongly tied to the experiences in the cancer care system of her dear friend, Dr. Brent Whitworth, a beloved physician diagnosed with stage IV cancer days before his 42nd birthday and who passed away 19 months later.
-Through Brent’s experiences, Shelley witnessed the strengths and flaws of the cancer care system and embraces the notion that policy change can directly benefit patients and caregivers going through this journey.
+Shelley’s commitment to the work of NCCS is strongly tied to the experiences in the cancer care system of her dear friend, Dr. Brent Whitworth, a beloved physician who was diagnosed with stage IV cancer days before his 42nd birthday and who passed away 19 months later.
+Through Brent’s experiences, Shelley witnessed the strengths and flaws of the cancer care system and embraces the notion that policy change can make cancer care better for patients and caregivers.

-Shelley and her husband Michael live in Maryland and are the parents of three young boys, and her work at NCCS is her legacy for them and for Brent.
+Shelley and her husband Michael live in Maryland and are the parents of three young boys.